 When determining for the purposes of what a person is generally entitled to expect, all the circumstances shall be taken into account, including: the manner in which and the purposes for which the product has been marketed; the use of any mark in relation to the product and any instructions for, or warnings with respect to, doing or refraining from doing anything with or in relation to the product; what might reasonably be expected to be done with or in relation to the product and the time when the product was supplied by its producer to another.

 Consumers affected by a faulty product can also bring a claim of breach of contract against the supplier, distributor or retailer of the product under the Consumer Rights Act 2015.

-Some examples of potential product liability claims are:
+Some examples of product liability claims include:

 In order to succeed with a claim under the Consumer Protection Act 1987, you will need to prove that: